xeyler/brighamcampbell.com/content/notes/linux-kernel-mentorship.md

 kernel which make the very latest version of the Linux kernel break now and then.

-In order to test whether the breakage occured upstream or somewhere in the patches applied to the Raspberry Pi's custom Linux kernel specifically, I created a hat to test the same display with a the Beaglebone Black.
+In order to test whether the breakage occurred upstream or somewhere in the patches applied to the Raspberry Pi's custom Linux kernel specifically, I created a hat to test the same display with a the Beaglebone Black.
 The PCB is on its way to me now in the mail.